 75-5-305.
 Adoption of requirements for treatment of wastes -- variance procedure -- appeals.
-(1) The board may establish minimum requirements for the treatment of wastes.
-For cases in which the federal government has adopted technology-based treatment requirements for a particular industry or activity in 40 CFR, chapter I, subchapter N, the board shall adopt those requirements by reference.
-To the extent that the federal government has not adopted minimum treatment requirements for a particular industry or activity, the board may do so, through rulemaking, for parameters likely to affect beneficial uses, ensuring that the requirements are cost-effective and economically, environmentally, and technologically feasible.
+(1) The department may establish minimum requirements for the treatment of wastes.
+For cases in which the federal government has adopted technology-based treatment requirements for a particular industry or activity in 40 CFR, chapter I, subchapter N, the department shall adopt those requirements by reference.
+To the extent that the federal government has not adopted minimum treatment requirements for a particular industry or activity, the department may do so, through rulemaking, for parameters likely to affect beneficial uses, ensuring that the requirements are cost-effective and economically, environmentally, and technologically feasible.
 Except for the technology-based treatment requirements set forth in 40 CFR, chapter I, subchapter N, minimum treatment may not be required to address the discharge of a parameter when the discharge is considered nonsignificant under rules adopted pursuant to 75-5-301.

 (i) allow the diversion of gray water from wastewater treatment systems and limit the amount of gray water flow allowed by permit;

 (ii) address the uses of gray water, including when and how gray water may be applied to land; and

 (iii) include any other provisions that the department considers necessary to ensure that gray water reuse systems comply with laws and regulations and protect public health and the environment.

 (3) An applicant for a variance from minimum requirements adopted by a local board of health pursuant to 50-2-116 may appeal the local board of health's final decision to the department by submitting a written request for a hearing within 30 days after the decision.
 The written request must describe the activity for which the variance is requested, include copies of all documents submitted to the local board of health in support of the variance, and specify the reasons for the appeal of the local board of health's final decision.